 SUCLA2 (Succinate-CoA Ligase ADP-Forming Beta Subunit) is a Protein Coding gene.
-Diseases associated with SUCLA2 include mitochondrial dna depletion syndrome 5 and succinate-coa ligase deficiency.
-Among its related pathways are Metabolism and Valproic Acid Pathway, Pharmacodynamics.
+Diseases associated with SUCLA2 include Mitochondrial Dna Depletion Syndrome 5 and Succinate-Coa Ligase Deficiency.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Valproic Acid Pathway, Pharmacodynamics.
 GO annotations related to this gene include succinate-CoA ligase (ADP-forming) activity.
 An important paralog of this gene is SUCLG2.

 UniProtKB/Swiss-Prot for SUCLA2 Gene